Your 24 Week Old Baby – Development, Milestones & Care

 - Try not to be overprotective and limit his exposure to a particular place or area.
-Let him explore around and positively deal with his inquisitiveness.
+Let him explore and positively deal with his inquisitiveness.

 - Be very careful in what you choose to feed to your baby, speak to a nutritionist and get a balanced diet plan.

-- Your baby still needs at least 3-daytime naps in the duration of 1-3 hours.
+- Your baby still needs at least three daytime naps in the duration of 1-3 hours.
 So put him to sleep even if he is in the mood to enjoy and play.
 You can do this by telling him bedtime stories.

-- Try not to be too fanatical about cleanliness around your baby and don’t prevent her from sucking each every toy or other articles.
-Till the time it’s harmful to her you may let her explore.
+- Try not to be too fanatical about cleanliness around your baby, and don’t prevent her from sucking each toy or other articles.
+Till the time it’s harmful to him, you may let him explore.

 [Also Read: 6 Months Old Baby Care]

 Tests and Vaccinations

-You need to keep a check on the dates for vaccination of your 24-week old baby.
-At 6 months of age, your baby will be recommended Influenza flu vaccine.
+You need to keep a check on the dates for vaccination of your 24-week-old baby.
+At 6 months of age, your baby will be recommended the Influenza flu vaccine.
 So check with your doctor and get your little one vaccinated.